muhiealdeen/Foody/README.md

 ## Nice to Have Feature

-mentioed- About the app and contact buttons in the nav bar gose to mentioned pages.
+- About the app and contact buttons in the nav bar gose to mentioned pages.

 - There will be a button in the in the Recipe Details page to show the nutritional information and Total calories of the chosen recipe and a link for a page contains additional details about discription and cooking.